 Practical access and parking.
 Village schools can come with narrow approaches and limited parking flexibility.
 The school’s own guidance suggests planning drop off and pick up carefully to keep things safe and smooth.

-Heptonstall Junior Infant and Nursery School combines the feel of a small village primary with outcomes that sit well above England averages in the latest KS2 data.
+Heptonstall Junior Infant and Nursery School combines the feel of a small village primary with a current KS2 picture that needs careful reading because only a very small cohort is shown.
 The environment is shaped by mixed age teaching, strong routines, and a clear enrichment thread through Forest School, clubs, and shared trips.

 It suits families who want a smaller setting, value outdoor learning, and appreciate a community focused school where pupils are known individually.
 The limiting factor is admission demand, so families should treat it as a competitive option and keep alternative plans in view.

 The most recent inspection evidence available shows a Good judgement, with pupils described as safe, confident, and proud of their school.
-Academic outcomes in the latest KS2 dataset are well above England averages, including 85.67% meeting the expected standard in reading, writing and maths.
+For academic outcomes, the current KS2 data is too limited for a fresh percentage claim because it only shows a very small cohort.

-In the latest available admissions data the school is recorded as oversubscribed, with around four applications per place.
-This can vary each year, so it is sensible to check Calderdale’s current admissions information and keep nearby alternatives in mind.
+Admissions pressure can vary each year, so it is sensible to check Calderdale's current admissions information and keep nearby alternatives in mind rather than relying on older demand snapshots.

 Yes.
 The school handbook describes wraparound care called The Hive, running Monday to Thursday, with sessions before and after school.